Furkyleon/Howudoin/README.md

-# cs310-project
-CS 310 Group Project - Team 26
+# CS 310 Group Project - Team 26 Repository
+This is a repository for CS 310 Group Project.

+Group users are Furkan Yılmaz and Efe Sözer.